To get a great shave, you need two things – a good razor and shaving cream. There are other variables, but I won’t go

-Wet shavers who use a safety razor or a straight razor will benefit from the thick lather qualities of this product.
+Wet shavers that use a safety razor or a straight razor will benefit from the thick lather qualities of this product.

 If you use an electric razor or a disposable, you’d be better off using no brush product like the Cremo I featured earlier.

 Men with sensitive skin should avoid Sandalwood because it has a burning sensation.
 You can opt for the “Jerym Street Collection“ formulated for sensitive skin.

 I wouldn’t be concerned with the high price because a tub will last about 6 months or more.
 That would depend on how often you shave.